 $3,600 < $4,480

 Can I write off a vehicle purchase for business use?

 If you claim actual expenses, you may qualify to write off a portion of the purchase price each year.
-You cannot write off the purchase price in any year you claim a standard mileage rate deduction.
+You can’t write off the purchase price in any year you claim a standard mileage rate deduction.
 If you claim actual expenses, you may qualify to write off a portion of the purchase price each year through Section 179 expensing.

 The Section 179 deduction lets you deduct some or all the purchase price of the car in the year you bought it, but with limits.
 For instance, you must use the car at least 50% of the time for business and you can only deduct the percentage of the car that you use for work.

 Bonus depreciation may be available the first year the car is placed in service, but there is a first-year limit.
 (Related: What Qualifies for Bonus Depreciation?)